jacob-gilbert/tictactoe/README.md

 - Restart available to play multiple games
 - Equipped with a functioning scoreboard
 - Able to reset the score without restarting the program
+- Keeps track of the number of games played